Levitation and dynamics of bodies in supersaturated fluids: Experiments

 We continued carrying out the (fixed body position) experiment described in the main text to measure the force development on the same 3D-printed spherical body for insertion times longer than an hour.
-The results, shown in Fig.~\ref{FigureS2} on linear and logarithmic scales, suggest sublinear force growth for insertion times close to an hour and beyond.
-Power law behavior is observed, $(t-t_0)^{c(t_0)}$, with $c(t_0)$ a slowly varying exponent which is approximately unity for small $t_0$ and grows to 2 at larger $t_0$.
-This suggests that at very late stages, force growth is dominated by individual bubble growth, and the continuum model becomes less appropriate.
+The results, shown in Fig.~\ref{FigureS1} on linear and logarithmic scales, indicate a slowly time-varying power-law force growth for insertion times close to an hour and beyond.
+The force growth be behavior is roughly $(t-t_0)^{c(t_0)}$, with $c(t_0)$ a slowly varying exponent which is approximately unity for small $t_0$ and appears to grow to 2 at larger $t_0$.